Photophobia

 Photophobia is a medical symptom of abnormal intolerance to visual perception of light.
 As a medical symptom, photophobia is not a morbid fear or phobia, but an experience of discomfort or pain to the eyes due to light exposure or by presence of actual physical sensitivity of the eyes, though the term is sometimes additionally applied to abnormal or irrational fear of light, such as heliophobia.
 The term photophobia comes from Greek φῶς (phōs) 'light' and φόβος (phóbos) 'fear'.

 Causes

-Patients may develop photophobia as a result of several different medical conditions, related to the eye, the nervous system, genetic, or other causes.
+Patients may develop photophobia as a result of eye disease or injury, neurological or psychiatric disorders, or as a side effect of certain drugs.

 Photophobia may manifest itself in an increased response to light starting at any step in the visual system, such as: